erunion/dotfiles/sublimetext/Packages/Laravel Blade Highlighter/readme.md

 Search for Laravel Blade and install it, it's just that simple.

+*Restart Sublime Text after you install this package.*

+*For Laravel 3 please see the [laravel3](https://github.com/Medalink/laravel-blade/tree/laravel3) branch.*
+*You can also check out our [tags](https://github.com/Medalink/laravel-blade/tags) section for different Laravel versions.*

 ### Sublime Text 2 Manual Install

 * Create *Packages/laravel-blade*
 * Drop the laravel-blade.tmLanguage into your *Packages/laravel-blade* folder.
-* Restart Sublime Text 3.
+* Restart Sublime Text 2.

-*For Laravel 3 please see the [laravel3](https://github.com/Medalink/laravel-blade/tree/laravel3) branch.*
-*You can also check out our [tags](https://github.com/Medalink/laravel-blade/tags) section for different Laravel versions.*

 #### Sublime Text 3 Manual Install